MatteoRagni/LauraKeylogger/README.md

 	title : title of page that generates event

 	mouse : {
-		x : x position of mouse
-		y : y position of mouse
-		evnt : type of event (click, move, ...) button : button pressed
+		x : x position of mouse with respect to screen y : y position of mouse with respect to screen xWin : x position of mouse with respect to document yWin : y position of mouse with respect to document evnt : type of event (click, move, ...) target : target that has generated click/dblclick event button : button pressed
 	}